nicholas-rh/o3de-rpm/README.md

 -
 **Q.) What is the status of this project?**

 A.) An RPM package can be generated either locally using rpmbuild, mock, etc. or through a build using the copr build system infrastructure.
-This package can be installed and run normally on a Fedora 38 installation.
+This package can be installed and run normally on a Fedora 37, 38, or Rawhide installation (as of the date of writing).

 **Q.) What remaining obstacles are there to producing a Fedora-worthy package?**

 A.) Most of the remaining issues with regards to submitting the package for review are related to the various dependencies O3DE pulls in.
 There are a large number of bundled dependencies that O3DE manages through its own package management system separate from that of the OS or other traditional package management tools (see details on the O3DE packaging system below).
+Applications with bundled dependencies are tricky to handle using traditional packaging managers, and usually require manual patching of build scripts.

 Many of these dependencies are O3DE-specific forks of their upstream software, do not match the major number version present in the Fedora official repos (and so probably have ABI-breaking changes), or are otherwise unpackaged for Fedora.

-To further complicate things, the third-party dependencies which include binaries are built on Ubuntu, and are licensed under different licenses than that of the main O3DE repository.
+The biggest obstacle is that the prebuilt dependencies which are provided through the custom O3DE package manager are built in an Ubuntu environment.
+Anyone familiar with application development on Linux will recognize the various pitfalls associated with attempting to port binaries between different distros, such as missing shared libraries, ABI incompatability, etc. These problems seem to be partially mitigated by the fact that O3DE largely provides a ground-up set of bundled dependencies in binary form.
+This means that many of the dependencies are "self-contained", even including the usual core system libraries such as openssl, zlib, etc.

-At least one of these licenses is not approved for Fedora (NvCloth with the Nvidia 1-Way Commercial License, which is not in the license approved/rejected list but seems similar to the Amazon Source License, which is not allowed).
+At least one of these licenses is not approved for Fedora and by extension Copr (NvCloth with the Nvidia 1-Way Commercial License, which is not in the license approved/rejected list but seems similar to the Amazon Source License, which is not allowed).
 Then, each third-party dependency also may include it's own bundled dependencies, which need to be handled as well.

+**Q.) What strategy would you recommend for handling these dependency problems?**

+A.) Unfortunately there is no one "silver bullet" solution to this.
+If the goal is to maintain the software as part of Fedora, then every dependency needs to be built from source, and bundled binaries are very much a no-go.
+Where possible, these dependencies would ideally be replaced by the Fedora system packages.
+The O3DE build scripts need to be modified to support this, however.
+I've done this for a number of packages where possible, and am working on merging these changes into the upstream repo.

+Packages which are forks, old versions, or otherwise not present in the official Fedora repos will need to be packaged manually.
+There are two approaches to this I see.
+The first which should be preferred is to package the dependencies in the traditional use-case agnostic way, so that the wider Fedora community can use them for unrelated software.
+Tom Callaway did a great job working on this here https://github.com/spotrh/o3de-fedora and I highly recommend using his work as a reference.

+For dependencies which have O3DE-specific patches, or for which it is otherwise not practical to do the above, I recommend making use of the O3DE build scripts https://github.com/o3de/3p-package-source and https://github.com/o3de/3p-package-scripts.
+These scripts are written with the assumption that they will be ran on Ubuntu, so modifications will need to be made to several in order to use them for building on Fedora.
+Several also use Ubuntu docker build images, which would need to be changed to the Fedora equivalent.

-**Q.) With these dependency problems, why a traditional package rather than a Flatpak/Snap/etc.?**
+**Q.) With these dependency problems, why a traditional package rather than a Flatpak/Snap/AppImage/etc.?**

 A.) Snap and Flatpak are good candidates for formats to distribute O3DE builds, and this is an opinion shared by the upstream developers.

-There is a snap package produced by the upstream O3DE build system using CPack, which is a tool that generates installation packages from CMake files: https://docs.o3de.org/docs/welcome-guide/setup/installing-linux/.
-Currently this is considered "experimental".
-There is no equivalent support for Flatpak using CPack.
-I've considered manually putting together one as a test, but haven't yet due to time constraints.
+There is a snap package produced by the upstream O3DE build system using CPack, which is a tool that generates installation packages from CMake files: https://docs.o3de.org/docs/welcome-guide/setup/installing-linux/ There is no equivalent support for Flatpak using CPack.

 **Q.) How does the O3DE build system function?**